vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

 87. The guru and the disciple shall not at anytime bear malice towards each other.
-Of these he who is malici- ously inclined falls from the path of freedom.
+Of these he who is maliciously inclined falls from the path of freedom.
 </details>